loganrath/dwap-main/autoclick.md

 We have had a lot of luck using this extension to automatically grab times.
 Installing and configuring this extension can be tricky and might require patience.
 The [Auto Click Auto Fill](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} extension will automatically select the time if one is available.

 # Step 1: Install the Extension
- 1. Go to [https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} install the extension.
+ 1. Go to [https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} to install the extension.
  2. Use the puzzle piece icon to pin the extension to your browser.

 # Step 2: Download and install the configuration File